Frequently Asked Questions About Polybutylene

 Polybutylene plumbing (aka Qest, Quest pipe, poly-b, pb-1 pipe, or just plain "poly pipe") is a type of water supply piping that was commonly used in residential properties from the late 1970s to the mid-1990s.

-Polybutylene pipes are made from a plastic resin called polybutylene, which is flexible and resistant to freezing temperatures.
-The pipes are typically gray in color and are often found in the water distribution system within the walls, ceilings, and floors of homes.
+Polybutylene pipes are made from a flexible plastic resin that can withstand freezing temperatures.
+These pipes are usually gray and are commonly used in the water distribution system within walls, ceilings, and floors of homes.

 TOC